HugoMrth/HugoMrth/Publications.md

 # Conference communications

+My work have frequently been submitted to pharmacoepidemiology conferences and I've had the occasion to present it myself on some occasions.

+I've attended the EMOIS Congress in France (2023, 2024, 2025) and the ISPE Annual Meeting (2025 and 2026).

 ## Oral Communications as a presenting author

   <sup>2\.</sup>     Marthinet H. et al. (2025) **_Impact of Cardiovascular Drug Shortages on Chronic Disease Patient Care in France between 2014 and 2019._** 2025 ISPE Annual Meeting